 4. Aims and Objectives.
 These need to comply with SMART principle where the acronym stands for specific, measurable, achievable, realistic and time-bound.
 You may not be completely certain about exact formulation of research aims and objective when writing dissertation proposal.
 It is not a big issue at this stage.
 With guidance from your supervisor you should be able to improve your research aim and objectives later during the actual research process.

 5. Justification for the Topic.
 These can relate to the elimination of gap in the literature, practical benefits of the research, and its contribution to your long-term career objectives.
 Ideally, the proposed research has to make some practical contributions as well.

 6. Research Background.
 Some universities require a brief research background to be included in dissertation proposal.
-Here, you can briefly discuss the most noteworthy contributions to the research area.
-No need for detailed critical analysis at this stage.
+Here, you can briefly discuss the most noteworthy contributions to the research area made by other authors.
+No need for detailed critical analysis at this stage, when writing dissertation proposal.

 7. Scope of the Research and its Limitations.
-It is important to make it clear what specific issues are going to be explored during the research process, as well as, what issues will be left out.
+It is impossible to cover all aspects of the research problem in your dissertation.
+Therefore, it is important to make it clear what specific issues are going to be explored during the research process, as well as, what issues will be left out.